epimorphics/lr-landing/README.md

 Standard Reports and UK Housing Price Index), and hosts the qonsole app, which allows users to run SPARQL queries against the linked-data dataset.

-Please see the other repos in the [HM Land Registry Open Data](http://landregistry.data.gov.uk) family for more details:
+Please see the other repositories in the [HM Land Registry Open Data](http://landregistry.data.gov.uk) project for more details:

 - [Price Paid Data Explorer](https://github.com/epimorphics/ppd-explorer)
 - [Standard Reports UI](https://github.com/epimorphics/standard-reports-ui)